treosh/lighthouse-ci-action/README.md

 [⚙️ See this workflow in use](https://github.com/treosh/lighthouse-ci-action/actions?workflow=LHCI-multiple-urls)

-> **Note**: to view the reports download the `json` files from the artifacts and open them with the [Lighthouse Viewer App](https://googlechrome.github.io/lighthouse/viewer/) or follow the `temporary-public-storage` link printed in the action.
+> **Note**: to view the reports download the JSON files from the artifacts and open them with the [Lighthouse Viewer App](https://googlechrome.github.io/lighthouse/viewer/) or follow the `temporary-public-storage` link printed in the action.

 ## Inputs